la2050/archive/_projects/2016/nation-of-vibrations-l-a-vation-project-bringing-healing-and-connection-to-communities-across-l-a.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  The L.A.vation project will CONNECT communities (including schools, businesses, activist organizations, non-profits, and other spaces) by organizing and facilitating different events and gatherings uniquely tailored to the community being served.
+The project creates unifying events designed for people to join together to heal and elevate their minds, bodies and spirits, while also promoting empowerment, engagement, and positive action within and between communities.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism","Total number of local social media